Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • During the program, students participate as patients in the NSCC Dental Assisting Clinic.
 To ensure you can safely do this, a dental exam must be completed by a dentist so that any dental concerns and/or treatments are identified ahead of this clinic time.

-• Individuals with allergies to latex, disinfectants or who have carpel tunnel syndrome or back problems may have difficulty completing the clinical component of the program.
+• Individuals with allergies to latex, disinfectants or who have carpel tunnel syndrome or experience back pain may have difficulty completing the clinical component of the program.

 • Students who successfully complete all components of the program are eligible to write the National Dental Assisting Examination, which is required by the Provincial Dental Board for licensure in Nova Scotia.